Cinema of Jharkhand

 The upcoming hindi film Lohardaga will show issue of Naxalism and surrender policy in the State.
 The state also showcased in web and T.V series, e.g - Netflix's Jamtara - Sabka Number Ayega and Hoichoi's Dhanbad Blues.
 Ekta Kapoor T.V series, Kuch Toh Hai Tere Mere Darmiyan was based on Jamshedpur.

 History

-The first feature film of Jharkhand was Aakarant made under the banner of drishyantar international, 1988.
+The first feature film of Jharkhand was Aakarant directed by Vinod Kumar and made under the banner of drishyantar international, 1988.
 The first Nagpuri film was Sona Kar Nagpur (1992) produced and directed by Dhananjay Nath Tiwari.